glucasroe/glucasroe.github.io/resume.markdown

 ---
 layout: page
 title: Resume
-date: '2013-11-23 14:55:00'
+date: '2018-01-20 14:55:00'
 exclude_from_nav: true
 ---

-UX Designer and general tech wizzbang with graphic design and front end development experience.
-Annoyingly focused on user's needs and expectations.
-Expert in interactive prototyping with Axure.
-Experienced with HTML and CSS.
-Intermediate with jQuery.
-Comfortable in a terminal.
-Serial experimenter.
+> UX Designer and general tech wizzbang.
+Writer, speaker, teacher, and mentor.
+Focused on product strategy, IA, structure, and performance, and meeting user's needs.

 ### <a href="/files/glr-resume.pdf">Download a PDF of my Resume</a>